-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the student's condition without further exploration. - These students are more prone to peer group isolation or bullying (including prejudicebased bullying) than other students. - The potential for students with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the student's condition without further exploration. - These students are more prone to peer group isolation or bullying (including prejudice-based bullying) than other students. - The potential for students with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges.

 The headteacher and governing board will ensure that the school's Child Protection and Safeguarding Policy reflects the fact that these additional barriers can exist when identifying abuse.
-When using reasonable force in response to risks presented by incidents involving students with SEND, staff will have due regard for the procedures outlined in the school's Positive Handling Policy.